ma-laforge/GracePlot.jl/README.md

 The EPS format is therefore suggested if high-quality vector plots are desired.

+### Crashes

+The ARRANGE command appears to cause [crashes/logouts](CrashIssues.md) on certain Linux installs with relatively high occurance.

 ### Compatibility

 Extensive compatibility testing of GracePlot.jl has not been performed.
 The module has been tested using the following environment(s):